 Grants are recognized as expenses when the unconditional promise to give to an individual program or award is approved by the Board of Trustees.
-Annually, the Board of Trustees approves a President's Discretionary Fund wherein the Foundation's President directs the awards.
+The Board of Trustees has approved a President's Discretionary Fund wherein the Foundation's President directs the awards.
 Discretionary funds are not recognized as grant expenses until the President directs the award and the grant becomes unconditional.
 Conditional grants are expensed and considered payable in the period in which the grant becomes unconditional, that is when the related barrier(s) have been overcome and/or the right of return or right of release has been met.
 Grants scheduled for payment in excess of one year are measured at the present value of future payments.
 The discounts on these amounts are computed using an appropriate discount rate commensurate with the risks involved.
-As of December 31, 2021, the Foundation did not consider it necessary to record a discount on grants payable as the amount was not considered significant to the financial statements.
+As of December 31, 2022, the Foundation did not have any grants scheduled for payment in excess of one year.

 The Foundation occasionally makes conditional grants to organizations.
-There are no unpaid conditional grant awards as of December 31, 2021 and the Foundation has no other conditional grants.
+There are no unpaid conditional grant awards as of December 31, 2022, and the Foundation has no other conditional grants.